Paul Foster (soccer)

-Paul Foster (born 28 December 1967) is an Australian former football (soccer) player.
-His younger brother Craig Foster is a former Australian international.
+Paul Foster (born 28 December 1967) is an Australian former soccer player who played at the national league level in Australia and Hong Kong.

 Playing career

+Foster played youth football for Goonellabah Hornets in Lismore alongside his brothers Craig and Stephen.
+Craig later played at international level for Australia.

-Playing as a striker, Foster debuted with South Melbourne FC before playing with Sunshine George Cross in the National Soccer League (NSL).
+Foster signed with South Melbourne FC in the National Soccer League (NSL) in late 1987.
+He made his debut for the club in 1988.
+He later played for Sunshine George Cross and Parramatta Eagles at national level.
 He also played for Avala.
 In 1994, Foster moved to Kitchee SC in Hong Kong before moving on a free transfer to Instant Dict FC.
 He came back to Australia and played for Northern Spirit FC and Brisbane Strikers in the National Soccer League (NSL).